rmsrosa/nbbinder/docs/source/Usage.md

 - `app_to_notes_path` is a non-required argument, with the name of the folder in which both the `toc_nb_name` file and the collection of all notebooks to be listed in the table of contents are expected to be.
 It should be either an absolute path or a path relative from where the code is being ran.
 If `app_to_notes_path` is not given, it is assumed to be the current directory.

+- `user` is the username of the owner of the github repository which the notebooks belong to, if they do belong to one.
+It defaults to a blank string.

 - `repository` is the name of the github repository which the notebooks belong to, if they do belong to one.
 It defaults to a blank string.

 - `branch` is the name of the associated branch in the github repository.
 It defaults to a blank string.

 - `github_nb_dir` is the path to the notebooks from the root directory of the github repository.

+- `github_io_slides_dir` is the directory in the `user.github.io` where the slides associated to the notebooks reside, if they exist.
+It defaults to a blank string.

 - `show_colab` is a `boolean` argument informing the method whether to display the badge with the link to open up the notebook in [Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb) environment in the "cloud".
 This works if the notebooks are in a github repository.
 It defaults to `False`.